SyndemicsLab/styleguide/cppguide.md

 # Syndemics Lab C++ Style Guide

-The motivation for the Syndemics Lab C++ Style Guide is due to public deployment of code.
-With an intent to distribute and utilize open source software, this style guide intends to regularize the syntax for easy uptake and transition between repositories.
-It is designed to be maintained by the `.clang-format` found in each project and all pull request workflow CI/CD checks require passing the style check before approval.
-This guide is heavily based off the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) while modifying a few style changes to make our code easier to use/read.
+The motivation for the Syndemics Lab C++ Style Guide is public deployment and open contribution to our code.
+We intend to distribute and utilize open source software and this style guide is the standard for C++ syntax in our repositories.
+We hope this style guide makes contribution to our projects easy.
+Style within source files is designed to be maintained by the [`.clang-format`](https://clang.llvm.org/docs/ClangFormat.html) found in each project.
+In addition, all pull request workflow CI/CD checks require passing the style check before approval.
+This guide is heavily based off the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with a handful of modifications per the Syndemics Lab developers' preferences.

 ## C++ Version Support